-Several students noted that the previous process did not meet their needs, so we worked in collaboration with the MCV Campus Associate and Assistant Deans Council to develop an alternate option.
+Several students noted that the previous process did not meet their needs, so we collaborated with the MCV Campus Associate and Assistant Deans Council to develop an alternate option.
 This new solution, designed with students’ feedback in mind, will help alleviate the technology and time constraint challenges that existed with the previous sale experience.
-Additionally, the new process allows students the ability to select multiple parking preferences versus one, as with previous sales.
+Additionally, this lottery process allows students to select multiple parking preferences versus one, as with previous sales.

-Simply put, the MCV Campus holds several unique challenges apart from the Monroe Park Campus, to include limited space availability, greater parking demand, and variance among student schedules/rotations.
+Simply put, the MCV Campus holds several unique challenges apart from the Monroe Park Campus, including limited space availability, greater parking demand, and variance among student schedules/rotations.
 Each of these factors contributed to a less than optimal sales experience, which sparked the change.
 This new process was determined to be the fairest option for students.

-The Monroe Park Campus did not experience these issues, so we will continue to operate parking sales on a first come, first served basis for this campus.
-We will continue to evaluate the sales experience each semester, in partnership with VCU administrative leaders, to determine the most effective solutions for each campus.
+The Monroe Park Campus does not experience these issues, so we will continue to operate parking sales on a first-come, first-served basis for this campus.
+We will continue to evaluate each semester's sales experience in partnership with VCU administrative leaders to determine the most effective solutions for each campus.

 No. Parking demand typically outweighs space availability on the MCV Campus.
 Participants will be awarded permits using a random number generator.